hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step2-registry.md

 ## Install Registry Proxies as Node Daemons

 In the subsequent steps, the pipeline will build a container and deploy them to this registry.
 The Docker Engine on each Kubernetes node has tight security rules around pulling images from registries.
 Especially registries that are deemed as “insecure".
 Docker requires pulls to be SSL and with authentication.
 However, oftentimes you are just wanting to use the private registry just within the cluster.
 The Docker engine will pull from a "localhost" registry without triggering its security precautions.
-We run a [kube-registry-proxy](https://github.com/helm/charts/blob/master/incubator/kube-registry-proxy/README.md) on each node in the cluster, exposing a port on the node (via the hostPort value), which Docker accepts as acceptable since it is accessed by localhost.
+We run a [kube-registry-proxy](https://github.com/helm/charts/blob/master/incubator/kube-registry-proxy/README.md) on each node in a cluster, exposing a port on the node (via the hostPort value), which Docker accepts as acceptable since it is accessed by localhost.

 The [kube-registry-proxy](https://github.com/helm/charts/blob/master/incubator/kube-registry-proxy/README.md) is available in this repo.